-The certificate in Data Science is available to the Class of 2020 and beyond.
-It requires 5 course credits:
+The certificate in Data Science requires 5 course credits:

 - A credit of data analysis in a discipline area.
-This can be either:
+This can be either of:

-- One of the “Data Science in a Discipline Area” courses approved for the data science certificate.
+- One of the “Data Science in a Discipline Area” courses approved for the data science certificate, which are listed below.

 The “Data Science in a Discipline Area” courses for the data science certificate are courses that expose students to how data are gathered and used within a discipline outside of S&DS.
 The courses currently approved for this purpose are: